ywamjapan/ywamjapan.org/content/en/training/kobe-2021sofm/about.md

  css_class = ""
 +++

-**Note: This is an online school based out of YWAM Perth, in partnership with YWAM Kobe.**
+**New: Though this is an online school based out of YWAM Perth, we invite students to come study with us in Kobe!
+We will attend the lectures together online from Kobe.
+Please get in touch with us for more information!**

 How will people hear the gospel unless someone shares it with them?
 The School of Frontier Missions Online equips you to serve as a frontier missionary, readying you to go to areas where Jesus is not known.
 That means being a cultural and language learner who shares Him in a way people can understand in their cultural context.
 This course will equip you no matter where you want to go as a missionary – this will get you on the field!
 We look at topics such as: disciple-making movements, unity and team dynamics, cultural adjustment and communication, intercession, pioneering and more.